The Activity of TroVax® Versus Placebo in Relapsed Asymptomatic Ovarian Cancer (TRIOC)

 Inclusion Criteria:

-- Aged ≥18 years with histologically or cytologically proven advanced (stage Ic - III) epithelial ovarian carcinoma, fallopian tube carcinoma or primary peritoneal carcinoma
+- Aged ≥18 years with histologically or cytologically proven advanced epithelial ovarian carcinoma, fallopian tube carcinoma or primary peritoneal carcinoma

-- Completed cytoreductive surgery including removal of bulky tumour masses and adequate surgical staging including a minimum of bilateral salpingo-ophorectomy, hysterectomy and abdominal exploration with random peritoneal biopsies, lymph node sampling and omental biopsy or omentectomy
+- Completed cytoreductive surgery during the phase of first-line therapy including removal of bulky tumour masses and adequate surgical staging including a minimum of bilateral salpingo-oophorectomy, hysterectomy and omentectomy

 - Adequate end-organ function: plasma creatinine ≤ 2x upper limit of normal, AST and/or ALT ≤ 2x upper limit of normal, Total Bilirubin ≤ 1.5x upper limit normal